vishwanathjeeragod/Power-BI/README.md

 3. Scatter Chart to compare two numeric values and find relationships.
 4. Waterfall Chart to understand step-by-step increase and decrease.
 5. These charts help in clear data visualization and analysis.

+## Day4 ##
+**topics covered**
+1. Gauge Chart: Used to show progress toward a target or goal, such as achieved vs target values.
+2. Map Chart : Used to display data based on geographical locations like country, state, or city.
+It helps in understanding regional distribution.
+3. Tree Map : Displays data in rectangular blocks to show hierarchy and proportion.
+It is useful for comparing categories and sub-categories.